-NN Bank has established a Green Bond Framework under which it can issue green bonds to finance and/ or refinance a portfolio of Eligible Green Loans ('Eligible Green Loan Portfolio') in accordance with the ICMA Green Bond Principles and market standards1.
-Due to the nature and the core business of NN Bank, the sole Eligible Category in the Framework is the Green Buildings category, which includes mortgages for lowcarbon residential buildings in the Netherlands.
+NN Group has established a Sustainability Bond Framework under which it can issue green, social or sustainability bonds to finance and/or refinance a portfolio of Eligible Assets ('Eligible Asset Portfolio') in accordance with the ICMA Green Bond Principles, Social Bond Principles, Sustainability Bond Guidelines and market standards1.
+One of the Eligible Categories in the Framework is the Green Buildings category, which includes mortgages for low-carbon residential buildings in the Netherlands.